-Many administrative and accounting positions SkillsetGroup fills require advanced Excel skills – from shipping and receiving clerks and office coordinators to financial analysts, accountants and financial planners, etc.
+Many administrative and accounting positions SkillsetGroup fills require advanced Excel skills – from shipping and receiving clerks and office coordinators to financial analysts, accountants and financial planners, etc. You'll want to know excel inside and out, skills like functions, setting up a coherent spreadsheet and vlookup are just the start.

 Unfortunately, a lot of employees seeking work in these fields are not taking extra online classes or keeping up with their advanced Excel spreadsheet formulas and skills.
 Many otherwise fantastic candidates have narrower prospects because of they are missing basic Excel proficiency.